Maryland Name Change: A Complete How-To Guide

 1. 15-year-olds must meet both conditions.

-Fourteen-year-olds and younger may not marry, even with parental consent.
+Fourteen-year-olds and younger cannot marry, even with parental consent.

 You must endure a tricky two-day waiting period.
-Your marriage license effective date comes after two days at 6 AM.
-For instance, apply on Friday to marry by 6 AM Sunday.
+Your marriage license effective date follows two days later at 6 a.m.
+For instance, apply on Friday to marry by 6 a.m.
+Sunday.

 Your license will expire after six months following the two-day waiting period.
-For example, if you apply on January 1, it'll become invalid July 3 at midnight.
+For example, if you apply on January 1, it will become invalid on July 3 at midnight.

-Maryland residents and U.S. Armed Forces members may request a circuit court judge waive the two-day wait time on reasonable grounds.
+Upon request, a circuit court judge will waive the two-day wait time on reasonable grounds for Maryland residents and U.S. Armed Forces members.

 Receiving your license

-There are two scenarios where you won't get your marriage license the day you apply:
+There are two scenarios where you will not get your marriage license the same day you apply:

 1. You applied by mail.